Logo Pusaka Collection

 Yarn: Cotton, largely hand-spun

-Comment: Long tube skirt for formal occasions and for use as shroud, slightly askew.
-The complex patterning in the midsection and its very fine execution are proof of manufacture by an accomplished weaver.
-Each hook represents a member of the weaver's clan and each dot a totemic guardian spirit.
+Comment: Tube skirt for formal occasions and for use as a shroud.
+Its great length hints at a liberty to go to extremes in terms of expense of labour, a demonstration of conspicuous leisure in the sense of Veblen (1899).
+The complex patterning in the midsection and its very fine execution evince manufacture by an accomplished dyer.
+So does the deep and even dye saturation.
+Each hook represents a member of the weaver’s clan and each dot a totemic guardian spirit.
 The kaif motif is repeated in many forms throughout the West Timorese ikat tradition.
-Some vague smudging on plain indigo bottom section.

 Background: Additional information in chapters on Timor and West Timor.